Migrate Search & Navigation features to Graph

 Best bets and pinned results

-Best bets in Search & Navigation and pinned results in Graph let you promote specific content to the top of search results for defined search phrases.
-Graph uses a collection-based REST API with GUID content references and explicit priority control, replacing the Admin UI and integer ID approach in Search & Navigation.
+Best bets in Search & Navigation and pinned results in Graph promote specific content to the top of search results for defined search phrases.
+Graph replaces the Search & Navigation Admin UI and integer IDs with a collection-based REST API, GUID content references, and explicit priority control.

 For detailed instructions on migration, see the Pinned results migration guide.